Australian Institute of Health and Welfare (2023) Dementia in Australia, AIHW, Australian Government, accessed 02 June 2023.

 Note: According to ICD-10 coding rules, the codes of F00 Dementia in Alzheimer’s disease and F05.1 delirium superimposed on dementia cannot be assigned as an underlying cause of death, but can be used to capture additional causes of death.

-Analyses of deaths among Indigenous Australians are based on whether people identified as being Indigenous (i.e. Aboriginal and/or Torres Strait Islanders) or not (i.e non-Indigenous), and exclude deaths where the Indigenous status was unknown.
+Analyses of deaths among Indigenous Australians are based on whether people identified as being Indigenous (that is, Aboriginal and/or Torres Strait Islanders) or not (that is, non-Indigenous), and exclude deaths where the Indigenous status was unknown.
 In line with national reporting guidelines, data for Victoria, Tasmania, and the Australian Capital Territory have been excluded for all analyses involving Indigenous Australians, with the exception of analysis by remoteness areas, which includes all states and territories.

 Due to the onset of dementia occurring mostly in older age groups, age-standardised rates were calculated from age 65 and over for the national population and age 50 and over for the Indigenous Australian population.